DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 ---

-### Story 2.2: Frontend UI for Workflow Template Detail and Creation
+### Story 2.2: Frontend UI for Workflow Template Detail and Creation (✅ Story Completed)
 - **Type:** Frontend Story
 - **As a** user, **I want** to view a WorkflowTemplate's details and add new workflows under a specific GovernanceTemplate, **so that** I can manage and expand the governance process.
 - **Design / UX Consideration:**